huma8/DataGame/QWEN.md

 - Responsive design with flexbox and Tailwind utility classes
 - Consistent use of backdrop blur effects and glassmorphism
 - Minimum readable font sizes with overrides for accessibility

-## Image Processing
-The project includes an image processing script (`process_images.js`) that can:
-- Soften purple/magenta areas in the first 3 images in the pics folder
-- Adjust `image copy 3.png` to fill available space properly
-- Requires ImageMagick to be installed on the system